Ranald is clerked primarily by Tom O’Connor, Joe Ralph, Joe Fletcher and Josie Ryan.

 publications

-Consultant Editor of Medical Law Reports.
-Formerly Contributor to Medical Law Reports.
-Current role involves organising and reviewing headnotes and commentaries produced by contributing editors, liaising with publishers and producing own headnotes and commentaries on recent cases of interest.
-This work helps keep Ranald informed of developments in all areas of medical law.
+General Editor of Medical Law Reports.
+Formerly Consultant Editor and Contributor to Medical Law Reports.
+Current role involves selecting cases for reporting, distribution to consultant editors and contributors, reviewing and revising drafts and liaising with publishers.
+This work helps to keep Ranald fully informed of all developments in the field of medical law.

 articles